-VUTH Lyno is an artist, curator, and Artistic Director of Sa Sa Art Projects, Phnom Penh’s only experimental artist-run space.
-He is one of the founders of the forthcoming journal Southeast of Now: Directions in Contemporary and Modern Art.
+VUTH Lyn is an artist, curator, and Artistic Director of Sa Sa Art Projects, Phnom Penh’s only experimental Cambodian artist-run space.
+His research and artistic interests cover histories of photography, micro-histories, notions of community, and production of social situations and spaces..

-Laura WEXLER is Professor of American Studies and Professor of Women’s, Gender, and Sexuality Studies at Yale University, where she is also Co-chair of the Program in Public Humanities and Principal Investigator of the Photogrammar Project.
+Laura WEXLER is Professor of American Studies, Professor of Women’s, Gender, and Sexuality Studies at Yale University, and Professor of Film and Media Studies, where she is also Co-chair of the Program in Public Humanities and Principal Investigator of the Photogrammar Project.
 She works on Chinese family photograph albums.

 Yao WU is Jane Chace Carroll Curator of Asian Art at Smith College.
 She works on visual culture in modern and contemporary Asia, and her current research interest focuses on art academies in twentieth-century China.

-ZHUANG Wubin is a photographer, educator and writer focusing on photographic practices throughout Southeast Asia.
-His pioneering book Photography in Southeast Asia was published by the National University of Singapore Press in 2016.
+ZHUANG Wubin is a writer, educator and artist focusing on photographic practices throughout Southeast Asia.
+His book Photography in Southeast Asia: A Survey was published by the National University of Singapore Press in 2016.